dragonfly-science/dragonfly-website/content/work/2015-03-19-webrear-case-study.md

 quote: I believe Dragonfly’s interactive is one of the best visualisations of public data in New Zealand
 quote-attribution: Harkanwal Singh, Data Editor, New Zealand Herald
 logo: /work/2015-03-19-webrear-case-study/mbie-logo.png
-summary: We built an intuitive website and iPad app to help people dig into New Zealand's economic results.
+summary: We designed and built a new intuitive website and iPad app to help people dig into New Zealand's economic results.
 ---

-This project for the Ministry of Business, Innovation, & Employment made their data on New Zealand’s regional economies widely available via an intuititve website and high-spec iPad app.
+This project for the Ministry of Business, Innovation, & Employment put data on New Zealand’s regional economies online for the first time.
+We created a desktop version and high-spec iPad and mobile app to help people dig into the data.

 <!--more-->